movementbuff/offthegridgame/README.md

 # Downloading the Config:
-First, on the right side of this page, right-click "Movementbuff's Competitive Config" underneath "Releases" and select 'Open in New Tab'
+- First, on the right side of this page, right-click "Movementbuff's Competitive Config" underneath "Releases" and select 'Open in New Tab'
   Alternatively, open this link in a new tab:  https://github.com/movementbuff/offthegridgame/releases

-In that tab, left-click "DeviceProfiles.ini", "Engine.ini", "GameUserSettings.ini" and "GzGameUserSettings.json".
+- In that tab, left-click "DeviceProfiles.ini", "Engine.ini", "GameUserSettings.ini" and "GzGameUserSettings.json".
 This will download the config files.
   Once you have downloaded each file, close the "Releases" tab.

- YOU MAY NEED TO GOTO THE TOP RIGHT OF YOUR BROWSER AND SELECT DOWNLOADS THEN LEFTCLICK EACH FILE AND SELECT "UNBLOCK/DOWNLOAD UNVERIFIED FILE"  < < <
+ You will need to goto the top right of your browser and select Downloads then Left-Click each file and select "Unblock/Download unverified file"
 -